Heckie75/Mipow-Playbulb-BTL201/mipow-playbulb-btl201-bt-api.md

 - It takes 0,255 secs for one step with hold of 255

 **4. Delay for blink effect**
-The value is the period in 1/100-seconds for each state (on, off).
+**byte 7**: The value is the period in 1/100-seconds for each state (on, off).
+**byte 8** The value is the pause in 1/10-seconds between two chunks of blinks.

-Example: Blink with hold 255
+**Example 1**: Blink with hold 255 in byte 7
 - 10 on/off-turns take 51 seconds
 - 1 turn takes 5,1 seconds
 - Hold of 255 means 2,55 seconds on and another 2,55 seconds off

+**Example 2**: Blink with hold 100 (0x64) in byte 7, that is 1 second, and pause 10 (0x0a) in byte 8, that is also 1 second, and repetition 1 blinks constantly
+* char-write-cmd 19 000a00000001640a

 ## Timers
 ### Read current timers